udacity/ud615/labs/creating-and-managing-pods.md

 * What node is the `monolith` Pod running on?
 * What containers are running in the `monolith` Pod?
 * What are the labels attached to the `monolith` Pod?
+* What arguments are set on the `monolith` container?

 ## Exercise: Interact with a Pod remotely